advocations/skype/Skype/WebSDK/docs/troubleshooting/gatheringLogs/Logs-Console.md

 - `Skype.Web.Settings.logModel`: Log information related to the state of the SDK model components
 - `Skype.Web.Settings.logMedia`: Log information related to AV calling

-To enable all possible logging, execute the following code snippet in the developer console:
+To enable all possible logging, run the following code snippet in the developer console:

 ``` js
 Skype.Web.Settings.timestamps = true;